onriv/lean4ij/README.md

 Unicode is supported via live templates, for example typing `\b1<SPACE>` would result in `𝟙`.
 For the limitation of live templates, the `<SPACE>` keypress is always required.

 Infoview is supported using [lean4-infoview,](https://github.com/leanprover/vscode-lean4/tree/master/lean4-infoview) and currently it can be started from a browser or the internal [JCEF] infoview toolwindow.
+If it not behaves correctly, try firing a restart action too.

 Messages and logs about the lean lsp server can be found in the language server tool window after setting the level to message or trace, check more information about this in [redhat-developer/lsp4ij](https://github.com/redhat-developer/lsp4ij).
 ### Actions